-Making people to get rich, is it not a funny professional choice?
+Making other people rich, isn’t that kind of a funny career choice?

-It is difficult for me to define what I do in a few words using the usual professional terms.
-So I define my job with respect to the impact I have on people I work with.
-I help creators to make money while doing what they love.
-I train people who could have face unemployment, for new digital professions.
-I help companies to create products in order to fulfill their mission, and I help non-profit organizations to be more efficient, etc.
+It’s rather hard for me to describe what I do in just a few, simple words.
+That’s why I define my work by the impact it has on the people I work with.
+I help creators build a career doing what they love.
+I train people who would otherwise struggle to find employment in this evermore digital economy.
+I help companies create great products to fulfill their vision, and I partner with nonprofits to help them optimize effectiveness.

-Takitiz, FlyerCo, Etrilabs and TEKXL.
-Can we say that you are … a serial entrepreneur?
+Takitiz, FlyerCo, Etrilabs and TEKXL: would you describe yourself as a serial entrepreneur?

-Etrilabs is an NGO founded in 2010 by Senam Beheton.
-I have joined it recently.
-We work with other NGOs, governments and international organizations to implement innovative technological solutions to social problems.
+Etrilabs is a nonprofit founded in 2010 by Senam Beheton that I have joined it recently.
+We partner with other nonprofits, local governments and international organizations to implement innovative tech solutions designed to tackle social issues.

 What are the major achievements of your career?

-- the design of a pilot online course platform for Stanford University, the best university in Computer Science, in 2011-2012, which showed me that my skills were rare and appreciated.
+- The design of a pilot online course platform for Stanford University—the world’s best tech university—in 2011-2012.
+It showed me how rare and appreciated my skills were

-- The design of a web application to facilitate the creation of sales pages for a customer in the UK in 2013 which made me gain more than 3 billion CFA francs ($ 5 million) in revenue in less than 6 months.
+- The design of a web app built to help customers in the UK create new eCommerce pages, in 2013.
+The app generated more than 3 billion FCFA (USD 5 million) in revenue in less than 6 months

-How many young Beninese are willing to do this?
-Many of them would have rather preferred to take an apartment, buying a motorcycle, eat rather than be starving, etc. When you want to succeed, you must make sacrifices and never wait while crossing your arms.
+How many young Beninese are willing to do the same?
+Many would rather take an apartment, buy a fancy motorcycle, and will much sooner eat than choose to starve for their goals.
+If you really want to succeed, you must be prepared to make sacrifices and never sit on your hands.
 Click To Tweet

 Sometimes, I hear young people complain who have a roof on their head, food in their plates and access to education.
 I find it extremely saddening.